Introduction

 5. Cash preservation and optimization

-• Analyze inventory turnover rates, identifying slow-moving or obsolete items, and implementing inventory control measures
+• Analyze inventory turnover rates, identify slow-moving or obsolete items, and implement inventory control measures.

 • Establish credit policies, monitor and collect outstanding receivables promptly, and consider offering incentives for early payments.

-• Negotiate favorable payment terms with suppliers, taking advantage of discounts for early payments, and optimizing payment schedules.
+• Negotiate favorable payment terms with suppliers, take advantage of discounts for early payments, and optimize payment schedules.

 • Assess the suitable cash pooling structure based on your company’s needs and identify the central cash pool account and subsidiary accounts.